jonathanhoskin/docker-netatalk/README.md

 -Dave

-## Alert ##
+### Changelog from original repo
 This repo is a fork of this excellent repo https://github.com/cptactionhank/docker-netatalk to updating and improving the base implementation.

-### Changelog from original repo

 1. Changed Debian version from Jessie to Buster-slim